openfans-community-offical/Debian-Pi-Aarch64/README.md

 In scenarios where swap files/partitions are used, TF life can be increased by reducing I/O operation on Swap files/partitions.

-zSWAP does not virtual a block device, but hook into the ordinary Swap code, before the actual write-to-disk/read operation, the first use of their own management of memory for data swap/in, memory is not enough to use before the use of traditional Swap files/partitions.
+zSWAP does not virtual a block device, but hook into the ordinary Swap code, before the actual write-to-disk/read operation, the first use of their management of memory for data swap/in, memory is not enough to use before the use of traditional Swap files/partitions.
 So zSWAP is suitable for systems that already have swap partitions themselves, as well as hardware devices like Raspberry Pi, which have little memory of itself.

 **Why not zRAM?**